aliyun/alibabacloud-kms-java-sdk/README.md

 Client Mechanism
 ----------------

-Alibaba Cloud KMS SDK for Java transfers the following methods of request to the KMS instance vpc gateway by default.
+By default, Alibaba Cloud KMS Java SDK sends requests for the following methods to the KMS instance gateway, and other KMS interfaces to the KMS shared gateway.
 -   Encrypt
 -   Decrypt
 -   GenerateDataKey